At Long Last Leave: Promotion

 To promote the 500th episode milestone, the Fox network, which airs The Simpsons, attempted to break the Guinness World Record for longest continuous television viewing by arranging a marathon screening of the show's episodes at Hollywood & Highland.
 The record of 86 hours, six minutes, and 41 seconds was set in 2010 when three people watched all episodes of the Fox show 24.
-A hundred fans were selected to participate in the Simpsons marathon, which was also a contest to determine which fan could last the longest into the marathon.
+One hundred fans were selected to participate in the Simpsons marathon, which was also a contest to determine which fan could last the longest into the marathon.
 The screening started on February 8, 2012, with "Simpsons Roasting on an Open Fire", the first episode of the series, and ended on February 12 of that same year with "Faith Off", the eleventh episode of the eleventh season.
 At that point, 86 hours and 37 minutes had passed, which meant the record was broken.
 The two remaining viewers—Jeremiah Franco and Carin Shreve—were crowned joint winners of the contest and each won US$10,500.
 They also got to attend the 500th Episode Celebration party held on February 13, 2012, for the cast and crew of The Simpsons.